wp-plugins/toplistcz/readme.txt

 Tested up to: 2.8
 Stable tag: 3.0

-TopList.cz is a popular web analytics/statistics service in Czech Republic.
+TopList.cz is a popular web analytics service in Czech Republic.
 This plugin is for easy integration of your WordPress blog into this service.

 == Description ==